 Where a cookie does capture information, such as IP address, that can identify you; and where the cookie is not essential for you to be able to use our website, we ask for your consent before placing the cookie on your device.

 Some cookies are essential for the effective functioning of the website.
-We are unable you to offer you the option to opt-out from these cookies due to this essential nature.
+We are unable to offer you the option to opt-out of these cookies due to this essential nature.

 What categories of cookies do we use?

 Essential Website Cookies: these cookies are essential to provide you with the website and its services.
 Without these cookies, services such as secure login accounts would not be possible.

 Functionality Cookies: these cookies remember choices made by or attributes of the user and enhance the features and content you experience during your visit to our website, e.g. language, appeals visited or user’s location.
 This cookie is also used to remember a user’s preferences for a font size or customisable parts of a web page.

 Analytics and Performance Cookies: we use performance/analytics cookies to analyse how the website is accessed, used, or is performing in order to provide you with a better user experience and to maintain, operate and continually improve the website.
 These cookies do not collect information that identifies the user.

 We may collect some, or all, of the information available from cookies when you visit our website, depending on how you use it.
 We monitor how people use our website, so we can improve it.
 We collect this information anonymously.